Ley lines were first theorized in 1921, and since then, the debate has been over whether or not they exist, and if they do, what purpose they serve.

 Evidently, three Woolworths stores around Birmingham formed an exact equilateral triangle.
 It was a remarkable discovery, one that fit his hypothesis, he said, by “skipping over the vast majority, and only choosing a few that happen to line up.”

-Parker’s tongue-in-cheek experiment effectively reached the same conclusion as Williamson and Bellamy: by choosing a limited set of data from a larger pool, it can be used to support just about any argument.
+Parker’s tongue-in-cheek experiment effectively reached the same conclusion as Williamson and Bellamy’s research: by choosing a limited set of data from a larger pool, it can be used to support just about any argument.

-Basically, you could draw a straight line through several ancient sites and claim it was intentional, just as you could make a triangle out of three Woolworths and say it was the result of something mystical.
+Basically, anyone can create a ley lines map by drawing a straight line through several ancient sites and claiming they were built on the route intentionally, just as they could form a triangle out of three Woolworths stores and say it was the result of something mystical.

-Next, check out these ancient maps that show how our ancestors saw the world.
-Then, check out these stunning photos of some other lines – the borders of the world’s countries.
+After learning about ley lines, check out these ancient maps that show how our ancestors saw the world.
+Then, look through these stunning photos of some other invisible lines — the borders of the world’s countries.